Labroides bicolor: Habitat and ecology

 It is found in abundant coral areas from sub-tidal reef flats to deeper lagoons and seaward reefs and has a depth of 40 meters.
 Unlike other cleaner wrasses, this fish spans larger areas to clean and is cleans more during the day when it is active.
-It, both individually and in groups, feeds on fish mucus and crustacean ectoparasites such as the Gnathiidae, and has been found to clean and interact with a variety of species, including the striated surgeonfish, the brown tang, parrotfish and the closely related bluestreak cleaner wrasse.
+It, both individually and in groups, feeds on fish mucus and crustacean ectoparasites, such as the Gnathiidae, and has been found to clean and interact with a variety of species, including the striated surgeonfish, the brown tang, parrotfish, and the closely related bluestreak cleaner wrasse.
 It also cleans sharks and rays, such as the grey reef shark and the whitetip reef shark.
 At night, it may sleep in a mucous cocoon.

-Like other cleaners, Labroides bicolor will dance as a form of communication and may also dance to reduce client aggression.
+Like other cleaners, L. bicolor dances as a form of communication and may also dance to reduce client aggression.

 Conservation

-It is listed as Least Concern by the IUCN and it not considered to be significantly threatened although it was once was targeted by the aquarium industry, and coral degradation may occur in some parts of its range.
-It occurs in several protected areas throughout its range but research is needed on sustainable harvest and trade and the impact of collection.
+It is listed as least concern by the IUCN, and it not considered to be significantly threatened, although it was once was targeted by the aquarium industry, and coral degradation may occur in some parts of its range.
+It occurs in several protected areas throughout its range, but research is needed on sustainable harvest and trade and the impact of collection.